tinyzimmer/k3p/doc/k3p_build.md

   -N, --no-cache                Disable the use of the local cache when downloading assets -o, --output string           The file to save the distribution package to (default "/home/<user>/devel/k3p/package.tar")
       --pull-policy string      The pull policy to use when bundling container images (valid options always,never,ifnotpresent [case-insensitive]) (default "always")
-  -V, --version string          The version to tag the package (default "latest")
+      --run-file                Whether to bundle the final archive into a self-installing run file -V, --version string          The version to tag the package (default "latest")
 ```